prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>If reopenTransition is defined, reopen the issue when it is not older than this value (rounded down to the nearest minute).
+<p>reopenDuration defines to reopen the issue when it is not older than this value (rounded down to the nearest minute).
 The resolutiondate field is used to determine the age of the issue.</p>
 </td>
 </tr>